nobias-fht/pasteur_n2v/docs/n2v_colab/answers.md

 ??? question "Default number of steps"
     What is the default value of the number of steps?
 And why?

     => The default value is the number of patches divided by the batch size.
 Recall that the batch size is the number of patches that are seen at each step.
-So, for all of the patches to be seen during one epoch, the of number of steps needs to be equal to the total numbert of patches divided by the batch size.
+So, for all of the patches to be seen during one epoch, the of number of steps needs to be equal to the total number of patches divided by the batch size.
 In effect:

     steps = total patches / patches per step